 Closing the Theory-Practice Gap: Is it Possible?

-But, for newly qualified staff managing the gap between theory and practice can seem overwhelming.
+For newly qualified staff, however, managing the gap between theory and practice can seem overwhelming.

 The theory-practice gap is nothing new and even though the challenge of bringing research evidence and clinical practice closer together has been recognised for years, it still remains a problem, especially for newly qualified staff.